PyVRP/PyVRP/docs/source/setup/introduction_to_hgs.rst

-A brief introduction to HGS for VRP
+A brief introduction to HGS
 ===================================

 PyVRP provides a high-performance implementation of the hybrid genetic search (HGS) algorithm for vehicle routing problems (VRPs).